 Kosi Bird Observatory

-Himalayan Nature has established Nepal’s first bird observatory – Kosi Bird Observatory and field education center (26º46’57.85”N, 087º08’21.81”E) north of Koshi Tappu Wildlife Reserve, a Ramsar Site and well-known migration flyway for Palearctic migrant birds.
+In 2010, Himalayan Nature has established Nepal’s first bird observatory – Kosi Bird Observatory (KBO) and field education center (26º46’57.85”N, 087º08’21.81”E) north of Koshi Tappu Wildlife Reserve, a Ramsar Site and well-known migration flyway for Palearctic migrant birds.
 It lies at the base of the Churia foothills in the plains as the Koshi River erupts through the narrow gorges.

 Several MSc and BSc students have used the facility to conduct their research.
 KBO has also supported PhD scholars like Bhagawan Raj Dahal of Queensland University, Ashok Kumar Ram of Wildlife Institute of India and Janak Raj Khatiwada of Chinese Academy of Sciences.
-Several conservation education and awareness programs have been conducted from here by Bird Conservation Nepal, Biodiversity Conservation Society Nepal, Koshi Bird Society, Resources Himalaya, CSIRO (Australia) as well as Himalayan Nature itself.
+Several programs on conservation education and awareness have been conducted from here by Bird Conservation Nepal, Biodiversity Conservation Society Nepal, Koshi Bird Society, Resources Himalaya, CSIRO (Australia) as well as Himalayan Nature itself.
 Currently, the centre has three resident staff.

 There is a plan to have an information and community support centre in the future.
-KBO intends to involve local and national politicians and officials to visit the center to provide awareness and education on the importance of the ecosystems and the environment.
+KBO intends to involve local and national politicians and officials to visit the center to provide awareness and education on the importance of ecosystems and the environment.

-Places to visit around KBO:
+Places to visit around KBO